Hacker News

 How simple is "simple" What happens if process 1 crashes?
 What if it suffers a network disconnection and looks like it crashes, but then tries to reconnect later?
 What is the correct logic for completing the combined task?

-5 hours ago by africanboy
+4 years ago by africanboy

 probably you haven't realized it, but the person you are replying to is Carl Hewitt.